Preston-Young/Projects/Text Editor/README.md

   * Redo (Ctrl + Y)
   * Quit (Ctrl + Q)

-Note: The tarball file that I included in the text editor folder contains the same three folders: app, exp, and gtest.
+Note: The tarball file that I included in the text editor folder contains the same three folders I included here: app, exp, and gtest.